thomazbastiaanssen/kronos/README.md

     ## ---
     ## Signif. codes:  0 '***' 0.001 '**' 0.01 '*' 0.05 '.'
 0.1 ' ' 1

-Above you can see that overall group A is significantly different between B and C, and that group B exhibits a significantly different rhythm from A and C.
+Above we can see that overall group A is significantly different between B and C, and that group B exhibits a significantly different rhythm from A and C.

 3. When including independent variables, kronos will also calculate an overall interaction with time which can be accessed using the code